-TM294 -- The reqt request has been interrupted. - USER
+TM294 -- The reqt request has been interrupted.
+The reqt request has been interrupted. - USER

-TM295 -- The reqt request failed because the message size exceeds the segment size
+${ m TM295}$ -- The ${\it reqt}$ request failed because the message size exceeds the segment size

 An invalid front-end request was created. - USER

 TM296 -- Cannot export volume vsn from loader loader1 and import to loader loader2